Bhil: Festivals

-Communal dance and festivities
+Types of Dance and Festivities

 The chief means of their recreation is folk songs and dances.
 Women dance at birth celebrations, marriage functions and on a few festivals in traditional Bhili style accompanied by a drum beat.
-Their dances include the Lathi (staff) dance, Dhol dance, marriage dance, Holi dance, Battle dance, Bhagoria dance, Deepawal dance and hunting dance.
+Their dances include the Lathi (staff) dance, Dhol dance, marriage dance, Holi dance, Battle dance, Bhagoria dance, Deepawal dance, Sajoni dance and hunting dance.
 Musical instruments include the Harmonium, Sarangi, Kundi, Bansuri, Apang, Khajria, Tabla, Jhanjh, Mandal and Thali.
 They are usually made from local products.

 Local political structure

-Traditional each Bhil village is led by a headman (gameti).
+Traditional Bhil village is led by a headman (Gameti).
 The gameti has authority and decision-making powers over most local disputes or issues.